Bitcoin vs. Gold

 Bitcoin’s function as an inflation hedge was most accurately shown during the Covid lockdowns of 2020-2021.
 Its price rose significantly upon the news that governments would print money to offset the cost of lockdowns.

-Gold on the other hand is relatively scarce, as more gold continues to be mined each day, new gold reserves are discovered each year, and there are unknown future quantities that may be obtained through space mining.
+Gold on the other hand is less scarce; more gold continues to be mined each day, new gold reserves are discovered each year, and there are unknown future quantities that may be obtained through space mining.
 This issue extends to other scarce metals as well.

 In practice, gold can act as an inflation hedge to a certain extent, but it has not been able to match the explosive growth in the money supply.

-In inflation-adjusted terms, gold never managed to surpass its peak value that was established in 1980.
+In inflation-adjusted terms, gold has not surpassed its peak value established in 1980.

-This does not mean that gold is a bad investment, but it is important to compare its current perceived value to its real historical value.
+This does not mean that gold is a bad investment, but comparing its current perceived value to its real historical value is important.
 Decades of monetary inflation have distorted this perspective.

 Bitcoin and Gold as a Medium of Exchange